vineetk1/Build-a-Deep-Learning-machine/README.md

 sudo -H pip3 install torchvision
 ```
 As of this writing, PyTorch 0.4.0 is the latest version.
-Verify that PyTorch detects CUDA by running the following commands in the Python interpreter
+Verify that PyTorch detects CUDA by running the following commands in the Python interpreter.
  ```
 >>> import torch
 >>> torch.cuda.is_available()